 Ultrasound evaluates breast tissue by using sound waves instead of radiation to produce an image of the breast.
 Ultrasound is particularly valuable in determining the difference between a cyst (fluid-filled mass) and a tumor (solid mass).

 Breast MRI is available for women at increased risk for breast cancer.
 This provides detailed images that can detect small tumors.
-The MRI can also examine lymph nodes in the underarm, an area often difficult to assess, and provides guidance for MRI biopsies of the breast.
+The MRI also examines lymph nodes in the underarm, an area often difficult to assess, and provides guidance for MRI biopsies of the breast.
 For premenopausal women, the best timing for breast MRI is day 7-15 of the menstrual cycle (day 1 is defined as the first day of bleeding).

 Osteoporosis Screening / Bone Densitometry